HandyGold75/PyScript-WebSocket/README.md

 This is meant as a simple template/ demo.

-Note that when calling a ws function feedback (if any) can only be read after the hole script finshes, as the received messaged changes don't appear while the script is running.
+Note that when calling a ws function feedback (if any) can only be read after the current event is finished.
-To work around this events can be used, for eq. use event mousedown or mouseover to send information request to the websocket server, if the server is fast enough then the event mouseup can be used to query the possible received information.
+To work around this onMsg can be used, this can be used to setup an function to run or an reply to send to the server when an message is received.

-## Functions
+## Functions and variables

-* ws.start
-  * Set's up the WebSocket connection.
-  * This is not done at import so you have control when the connection is attempted.
-  * Takes 3 arguments which the protocol, ip and port that the websocket needs to connect to.
 * ws.send
   * Send a message to the server.
   * Takes 1 arguments which is the message that needs to be send.
   * Raises ConnectionError if the client or the server has disconnected.
-* ws.msg
+* ws.lastMsg
-  * Returns the latest servers response (defaults to a blank string).
+  * Contains the latest servers response.
-  * Raises ConnectionError if the client or the server has disconnected.
 * ws.msgDict
-  * Returns all latest dicts from servers responses (defaults to a empty dict).
+  * Returns all latest dicts from servers responses.
   * First 2 layers are consistent, deeper layers will be removed if not present in the new request when the top layer is updated.
-  * Raises ConnectionError if the client or the server has disconnected.
+* ws.onMsg
+  * Set up an function to run when an received message by the server starts with the selected message.
+  * Can also be set up to send a message to the server instead of running an function.
+  * oneTime determinace if this should be done once or ever time.